 “Y E S A E T is created from the heart.

-Y E S A E T is Modern Luxury, Brooklyn x Africa, inspired by centuries of ancient African Craft.
+Y E S A E T is Modern Luxury, NY x Africa, inspired by centuries of ancient African Craft.

 It stems from, and is nurtured through, my roots in Africa', says founder Hiywet Girma, 'where I grew up surrounded with bountiful intricate textiles, bold colors, patterns and prints.
 I was born in Ethiopia, raised in the Cote d'Ivoire and the UK.
 My origins and exposure to textile and craftsmanship in Africa ignited my passion for textile innovation and fashion design.
 Textiles have always fascinated and inspired me - they are the starting point for a collection.'